Does 5G use more data and how much data do I need?

 According to Ofcom's Communications Market Report 2020, the average UK phone owner used 2.9GB of mobile data per month in the first half of 2019.
 That marks a 34% increase over the previous year.

 Data use continued to rise in 2021, according to Ofcom’s Communications Market Report 2022.
-That year it increased by 24% to 5.6GB per month.
+That year it increased by 24% to 5.6GB per month, while in 2022 it rose to 7.07GB according to the Ofcom Communications Market Report 2023.
 So data use is rapidly growing, and that’s likely driven at least in part by the increased availability of high-speed mobile data – most notably 5G.

 It's perhaps useful, then, to break down what some of the basic online activities consume in terms of data.
-Where we provide a wide range in the chart below, that’s because different sites and services use quite varied data amounts.
+Where we provide a wide range in the chart below, that’s because different sites, services, and quality settings use quite varied data amounts.

 Activity Average data use (per hour)